-Orphaned at sixteen, he joined the Buddha’s monastic order in Kosambi and dedicated himself to the bhramacaryia, the chaste and holy life.
-He reaffirmed that commitment when, as a new monk, he renounced his attraction to the beautiful servant on Commerce Street, but his resolve didn’t hold.
-Three years later, far to the east, in another part of the Ganges plain where he was traveling, as was customary among the Buddha’s monks, enthrallment with another beautiful woman overpowered him.
+Orphaned at sixteen, he joined the Buddha’s monastic order in Kosambi and dedicated himself to the brahmacarya, the chaste and holy life.
+He reaffirmed that commitment when he renounced his attraction to the beautiful servant on Commerce Street, but his resolve didn’t hold.
+Three years later, far to the east, when he was traveling, as was customary among the Buddha’s monks, enthrallment with another beautiful woman overpowered him.
 He left monastic life, married her and became a farmer.
 Daily he filled wooden buckets with water from the Sona River and carried them to the rice fields.
 Sometimes, before hoisting the pole to his shoulders, he paused to peer into the buckets.
 Was his face as beautiful to his wife as hers to him?
 In time, however, he realized that, though beautiful and lusty, Siha was a stranger to the spiritual longings that moved him deeply.
-Envisioning a life of endless bucket-carrying, he left her and the village where he had never been welcomed and took monastic robes again.
+Envisioning a life of endless bucket-carrying, he left her and the village where he had never been welcome and took monastic robes again.

 Relaxing on the portico of his small hut where he had hoped to catch an errant breeze, Sati saw the monk and woman making their way down the dusty path.
 She walked with the upright grace of one accustomed to balancing a water jar.